Best Arabic Language Learning Resources

 Rapid Arabic offers Modern Standard Arabic only.

-It is, in my opinion, one of the the most useful tools I’ve seen for training Arabic listening comprehension.
+It is, in my opinion, one of the the most useful Arabic resources I’ve seen for training Arabic listening comprehension.
 Definitely not a conventional course but you’ll be amazed at how effective it is at improving your Arabic fluency if you use it daily (here’s my Glossika review).

 This product currently offers Modern Standard, Egyptian and Moroccan.

-Egyptian, Levantine and Saudi verb packs are currently available.
+Egyptian, Levantine, Moroccan and Saudi verb packs are currently available.